Rate Limiting: Token Bucket, Sliding Window, and Distributed Systems

 Tiered Limits

 Different subscription tiers get different rate limits.
-Free tier might get 100 requests per minute.
+Free tier could get 100 requests per minute.
 Paid tier gets 1000.
 Enterprise gets unlimited.

 def get_rate_limit(user: User) -> tuple[int, int]: